-On the other hand, computing Hecke operators on SL4 is still a much bigger computation-relative to the level-than on SL2 and SL3.
-For example, the size of the full retract W modulo $\Gamma_0(p)$ is roughly $O(p^6)$ , which grows rapidly with p.
-The portion of the retract corresponding to $H^5$ is much smaller, around $p^3/10$ , but this still grows quite quickly.
-This makes computing with p > 100out of reach at the moment.
+On the other hand, computing Hecke operators on SL_4 is still a much bigger computation-relative to the level-than on SL_2 and SL_3 .
+For example, the size of the full retract W modulo $\Gamma_0(p)$ is roughly $O(p^6)$, which grows rapidly with p.
+The portion of the retract corresponding to H^5 is much smaller, around $p^3/10$, but this still grows quite quickly.
+This makes computing with p > 100 out of reach at the moment.

-The number of Hecke cosets grows rapidly as well, e.g., the number of coset representatives of T(l, 2) is $l^4 + l^3 + 2l^2 + l + 1$ .
-Hence it is only feasible to compute Hecke operators for small l; for large levels only l = 2 is possible.
+The number of Hecke cosets grows rapidly as well, e.g. the number of coset representatives of T(l,2) is $l^4 + l^3 + 2l^2 + l + 1$.
+Hence it is only feasible to compute Hecke operators for small l; for large levels only l=2 is possible.

 Here are some numbers to give an idea of the size of these computations.
-For level 73, the rank of $H^5$ is 20.
-There are 39504 cells of codimension 1 and 4128 top-dimensional cells in W modulo $\Gamma_0(73)$ .
+For level 73, the rank of H^5 is 20.
+There are 39504 cells of codimension one and 4128 top-dimensional cells in W modulo $\Gamma_0(73)$.
 The computational techniques in [AGM02] used at this level (a Lanczos scheme over a large finite field) tend to produce sharbly cycles supported on almost all the cells.
+Computing

-Computing T(2, 1) requires a reduction tree of depth 1 and produces as many as 26 reduced 1-sharblies for each of the 15 nonreduced Hecke images.
-Thus one cycle produces a cycle supported on as many as 15406560 1-sharblies, all of which must be converted to an appropriate cell of W modulo $\Gamma$ .
-Also this is just what needs to be done for one cycle; do not forget that the rank of $H^5$ is 20.
+T(2,1) requires a reduction tree of depth 1, and produces as many as 26 reduced 1-sharblies for each of the 15 nonreduced Hecke images.
+Thus one cycle produces a cycle supported on as many as 15406560 1-sharblies, all of which must be converted to an appropriate cell of W modulo Γ .
+And this is just what needs to be done for one cycle; don't forget that the rank of H^5 is 20.

-In practice the numbers are slightly better, since the reduction step produces fewer 1-sharblies on average and since the support of the initial cycle has size less than 39504.
+In practice the numbers are slightly better, since the reduction step produces fewer 1-sharblies on average, and since the support of the initial cycle has size less than 39504.
 Nevertheless the orders of magnitude are correct.

-• Using lifts is a convenient way to encode the global $\Gamma$ -identifications in the cycle $\xi$ , since it means we do not have to maintain a big data structure keeping track of the identifications on $\partial \xi$ .
+• Using lifts is a convenient way to encode the global Γ -identifications in the cycle ξ , since it means we don't have to maintain a big data structure keeping track of the identifications on $\partial \xi$.
 However, there is a certain expense in computing the Hermite normal form.
-This is balanced by the benefit that working with the data $\Phi$ associated to $\xi$ allows us to reduce the supporting 1-sharblies u independently.
-This means we can cheaply parallelize our computation: each 1sharbly, encoded as a 4-tuple (u, $n(\mathbf{u}), \{\mathbf{v}\}, \{M(\mathbf{v})\}$ ), can be handled by a separate computer.
+This is balanced by the benefit that working with the data Φ associated to ξ allows us to reduce the supporting 1-sharblies \mathbf{u} independently.
+This means we can cheaply parallelize our computation: each 1-sharbly, encoded as a 4-tuple $(\mathbf{u}, n(\mathbf{u}), \{\mathbf{v}\}, \{M(\mathbf{v})\})$, can be handled by a separate computer.
 The results of all these individual computations can then be collated at the end, when producing a W-cocycle.